stjahyadi/recipe-api/README.md

 http://localhost:8080/swagger-ui/index.html

 ## Improvement
+- More test cases to cover all possible cases
-* Filter the recipe by criteria with query to increase the performance
+- Filter the recipe by criteria with query to increase the performance
-* Use testcontainer to do integration testing
+- Use testcontainer to do integration testing
-* Dockerize the application and use docker compose to run the application as container
+- Dockerize the application and use docker compose to run the application as container